Why You Shouldn’t Drink Cold Water, According to Traditional Chinese Medicine

 - Fluid retention

-Chinese mothers advise their daughters against drinking cold beverages during their period, and this makes sense from a TCM perspective.
-Cold water’s cold nature can harm Qi circulation as well as impede blood flow.
-TCM experts say that obstructing Qi and accumulating blood are major contributing factors to menstrual disorders such as:
+Chinese mothers advise their daughters against drinking cold beverages during their periods.
+From a TCM perspective, “cold” can slow down Qi circulation and impede blood flow.
+TCM practitioners say that Qi obstruction and blood accumulation are important contributing factors to menstrual disorders such as:

 - Menstrual pain